 Sustainability indicators measure how the sustainable objectives of this financial product are attained.

-The Financial Product seeks a sustainable investment objective to advance the United Nations Sustainable Development Goals (SDGs) by investing into companies whose business models and/or operational practices are aligned with targets defined by one or more SDGs, and/or by applying an impact approach with a focus to financing the transition to a more sustainable and low carbon economy.
+The Financial Product seeks a sustainable investment objective to advance the United Nations Sustainable Development Goals (SDGs) by investing into debt securities issued by companies whose business models and/or operational practices are aligned with targets defined by one or more SDGs, and/or are green, social or sustainability bonds.